digumx/pvs-assignment-2-git/answers.md

 to a simplified form.
 Then, we regeneralize with `(generalize-skolem-constants)` and start induction with `(induct)`.
 Now, for each case, a combination of `(assert)` and `(rewrite)` suffices.

+The lemma `Tally_2` states that for any two distinct candidates, the sum of their tallies over any vote sequence is at most the size of the vote sequence.
+We prove this by induction on `v`.
+The base case is proved by performing simple rewrites with `(assert)`.
+For the inductive case, we case split simplify the sequent using `(skosimp*)` and case split based on if the two candidates are equal.
+Then, we use `(rewrite)`, `(lift-if)` and `(bddsimp)` to automatically split into cases resolving the `tally_cand` expressions.
+For each resulting subgoal, directly rewriting with `(assert)` proves the goal.

 Our algorithm acts iteratively by updating a counter and a `Candidate` variable by reading one vote at a time.
 We capture this behavior by defining the recursive fucntion `majority` which takes a `VoteSequence` and inductively returns the state of the algorithm after acting on this sequence.
 We define the state of the algorithm in the datatype `State`, which is just a pair of